The Flood Problem

 The County should address yard and street flooding caused by heavy rain now, while the master plan can help to address less frequent overflows of Carpenter Creek later on.

 During testimony to the County Commission, Michelle and FD Technical Advisor Chris Curb pushed leaders to address existing drainage problems in Oakfield Acres and Belle Meade now.
-Commissioner Lumon May committed to create a plan to address the issues.
-Check out his statement in the video below.
+Commissioner Lumon May committed to creating a plan to address the issues.
+Check out his statement in the video above.

 What We'll Do Next